-Thomas Brühl, aka @00Sleepy, expands on the topic of active engagement and addresses the possibilities available to every WordPress user to get involved.
+Thomas Brühl, aka @00Sleepy, expands on the topic of active engagement and looks at the possibilities available to every WordPress user to get involved.
 Regardless of whether she or he has programming skills or not.
-Thomas will show the different groups and ways to get involved in the WP Contributor world.
+Thomas shows the different groups and ways to get involved in the WP Contributor world.

 Myth Child Plugins

-Bernhard Kau, aka @2ndKauBoy, has been looking into how you can actually customize Plugins to your needs.
+Bernhard Kau, aka @2ndKauBoy, has dealt with the question of how you can actually adapt plug-ins to your own requirements.

 Remote Working for WordPress Businesses

-Petya Raykovska, aka @petyeah, one of the organizers of WordCamp Europe 2016, has already put her slidedeck on remote working for WordPress companies online.
-She gives tips for the right organization and describes her own experiences.
+Petya Raykovska, aka @petyeah, one of the organisers of WordCamp Europe 2016, has also already put her slidedeck on remote working for WordPress companies online.
+She reveals tips for the right organization and describes her own experiences.

 WordPress in German

-5 percent of WordPress installations are in German.
+5 percent of WordPress installations are German-language.
 This puts German in third place behind English and, surprisingly for me, Japanese.
-Bego Mario Garde, aka @pixolin, has summarized the situation of WordPress in German.
+Bego Mario Garde, aka @pixolin, has summarised how WordPress is doing in German.

 Preator Intermedia has dealt with a particularly important and obscure topic: The legal obligations of a website operator.